patchbae/jekyll-now/_posts/Animation/17-11-30-Sloth-Kong.md

 ## Continental Army Plaza
 ![CAP]({{ site.url }}/images/Sloth7.jpg)
 This plaza has a statue of George Washington sitting on a horse, but it also has some really nice stairs that are pretty waxed from everyone skating there.
-I actually really like that this shot ended up at the end, since it synced really well with the music and was designed to appear to be a slo-mo shot for increased epicness.
+I actually really like that this shot ended up at the end, since it synced really well with the music.
+You get a nice change when the chord comes in to end the song, and then a moment of silence before Sloth Kong lands the trick.

 It is set to the song "The New", by J Dilla, with sound effects taken from Gojira's (Godzilla) Theme Song.